Death Wish (2018 film)

-Death Wish is a 2018 American vigilante action thriller film directed by Eli Roth, written by Joe Carnahan, and produced by Roger Birnbaum.
-A remake of the 1974 film, it stars Bruce Willis as Dr. Paul Kersey, a Chicago-based surgeon who sets out to exact vengeance on the culprits responsible for attacking his family.
+Death Wish is a 2018 American vigilante action-thriller film directed by Eli Roth, written by Joe Carnahan, and produced by Roger Birnbaum.
+A remake of the 1974 film and the sixth installment in the Death Wish film series.
+It stars Bruce Willis as Dr. Paul Kersey, a Chicago-based surgeon who sets out to exact vengeance on the culprits responsible for attacking his family.
 Vincent D'Onofrio, Elisabeth Shue, Dean Norris and Kimberly Elise appear in supporting roles.

 Death Wish was released in North America by Metro-Goldwyn-Mayer Pictures on March 2, 2018.
-The film was grossed $55.9 million worldwide against a $30 million budget.
-The film received negative reviews from critics, who took issue with its depiction of gun violence in light of then-recent mass shootings and alleged that it spread right-wing and pro-gun messages.
+The film was grossed $55.9 million worldwide against a $30 million budget, and it received negative reviews from critics, who criticized the script and graphic violence, and took issue with its depiction of gun violence in light of then-recent mass shootings and alleged that it spread right-wing and pro-gun messages, although the action sequences, Roth's direction and Willis's performance were praised.

 Plot

 Paul Kersey, a trauma surgeon, lives with his wife Lucy and daughter Jordan in Chicago.
 When the family visits a restaurant with Paul's brother Frank, a valet parking attendant named Miguel secretly copies their address after hearing that they plan to stay out.
 Paul is suddenly called to the hospital, where Jordan and Lucy return home just as three armed criminals break into the house, leading to Lucy being shot and Jordan sustains a head injury when they try to fight back.
 Lucy dies from her injuries and Jordan survives, but is left in a coma.

 Paul becomes frustrated with the lack of police progress on the case, contemplating purchasing a firearm.
 When a gang member is brought to the hospital and his gun falls out, Paul secretly takes it and practices shooting.
 Later, Paul uses it to stop a carjacking, injuring his left hand in the process.
 A captured video of the carjacking goes viral, earning Paul the nickname Grim Reaper.
 After treating a boy who was attacked for refusing to sell drugs for a dealer called "Ice Cream Man", Paul shoots down Ice Cream Man in broad daylight.

 The news reports consistently demonstrate divided opinions of support and condemnation of Paul's developing war against violent criminals.
 Later at the hospital, Paul recognizes a dying Miguel on his operating table wearing a watch stolen from his house.
 Paul hacks into Miguel's phone, leading him to a liquor store that fences stolen goods.
 The owner Ponytail recognizes Paul and messages another criminal Fish.
 Fish sneaks in and accidentally kills Ponytail, while trying to shoot Paul.